 9/29-10/2/2017: THE ETYMOLOGY OF CONVIVIUM: A Literary Gathering, Pittsburgh

 Keynote address on “Divine Eccentricity” in Synod Hall at St Paul’s Cathedral; on creating literary community; reading from “‘The Babadook and the Faith Healer.”

 3/3/2017: TAYLOR UNIVERSITY MAKING LITERATURE CONFERENCE On writing and publishing creative nonfiction.

 Media Panel Plenary: Covering Religion in an Age of Corporatized Media and Self-Made Bubbles: with editors and writers from CBS Radio and Chicago Tribune.

 Five (or More) Ways to Make One Sick Blog, a workshop on creating online spiritual community based on Jess’s work with Sick Pilgrim

 Readings from Love and Salt and Strange Journey ; lecture on the writing and publication of spiritual essays.

 Guest lecture on Flannery O’Connor, Kurt Vonnegut, Sick Pilgrim, and the Catholic Imagination, hosted by Rob Saler

-Jess will be speaking with Mary Karr, Heather King, Tim Powers, Bro.
+With guests Mary Karr, Heather King, Tim Powers, Bro.
 Guy Consolmagno, Bishop Daniel Flores, Natalie Diaz, and many more about how to encourage, inspire, and create community among artists of faith.